Clostridium perfringens: Enterotoxin

-NetB Toxin
+NetB toxin

 Necrotic enteritis B-like(NetB) toxin encodes for a protein that has virulence factors that affect avian intestinal tissue, causing the illness known as necrotizing enteritis.
 This toxin has been mostly found in the intestines of chickens and has known to damage the lining of the intestinal tract.
-Some symptoms can akin to diarrhea, reduced appetite, "Turkish Towel"(describing the appearance of a thick yellowish or greenish pseudomembrane that covers the intestinal lining of avian species), and abrupt death.
+Symptoms can include diarrhea, reduced appetite, and "Turkish Towel" (describing the appearance of a thick yellowish or greenish pseudomembrane that covers the intestinal lining of avian species).
 NetB toxin works by forming pores that help find cholesterol-free regions.
 These regions facilitate the entry of ions such as Na+, Cl-. and Ca2+, which allow for the cells of the intestinal lining to lyse, damaging the entirety of the intestinal walls and lining.

-Other Significant Toxins
+Other significant toxins

 TpeL

 TpeL is a toxin found in type B, C, and G strains.
 It is in the same protein family as C. difficile toxin A. It does not appear important in the pathogenesis of types B and C infections, but may contribute to virulence in type G strains.
 It glycosylates Rho and Ras GTPases, disrupting host cell signaling.